 - When it comes to paid versions they usually have more features and are efficient.
 Their customer service is good and pays attention to your problem.
 Provide an ads-free environment with no banners or auto video plays.
 But their pricing sometimes is not affordable.

-- While on the other hand free budgeting apps are also best but not all.
+- While on the other hand, free budgeting apps are also best but not all.
 Some have ads and sometimes poor functionality like getting hanged, auto-deletion of data, or not syncing with bank accounts.

 If we come to security both types of apps have bank-level security systems.
 So if you want to buy a paid version then YNAB is best and otherwise for free Mint app is amazing with premium features for free.

-What are different types of budgets?
+What are the different types of budgets?

 There are multiple types of personal finance budgets.
 The most common types are: